89luca89/distrobox/docs/README.md

 so do not expect it to be highly sandboxed like a plain docker/podman container or a flatpak.

-⚠️ **BE CAREFUL**:⚠️  if you use docker, or you use podman with the `--root/-r` flag, the containers will run as root, so **root inside the rootful container can modify system stuff outside the container**,
+⚠️ **BE CAREFUL**:⚠️  if you use docker, or you use podman/lilipod with the `--root/-r` flag, the containers will run as root, so **root inside the rootful container can modify system stuff outside the container**,
-Be also aware that **In rootful mode, you'll be asked to setup user's password**, this will ensure at least that the container is not a passwordless gate to root, but if you have security concern for this, **use podman that runs in rootless mode**.
+Be also aware that **In rootful mode, you'll be asked to setup user's password**, this will ensure at least that the container is not a passwordless gate to root, but if you have security concern for this, **use podman or lilipod that runs in rootless mode**.
 Rootless docker is still not working as intended and will be included in the future when it will be complete.